linuxkit/linuxkit/README.md

 quality during Q3 2017, and rebase the Docker Editions on this open source project during this quarter.
 We plan to start making stable releases on this timescale.

 This is an open project without fixed judgements, open to the community to set the direction.
 The guiding principles are:
-- Security informs design
+- Security informs design.
-- Infrastructure as code: immutable, manageable with code
+- Infrastructure as code: immutable, manageable with code.
-- Sensible, secure, and well-tested defaults
+- Sensible, secure, and well-tested defaults.
-- An open, pluggable platform for diverse use cases
+- An open, pluggable platform for diverse use cases.
-- Easy to use and participate in the project
+- Easy to use and participate in the project.
-- Built with containers, for portability and reproducibility
+- Built with containers, for portability and reproducibility.
-- Run with system containers, for isolation and extensibility
+- Run with system containers, for isolation and extensibility.
-- A base for robust products
+- A base for robust products.

 ## Development reports